blui/type-conversion-util/README.md

 # File Conversion API

 A simple, self-contained .NET 8 service that converts Office documents on Windows Server.
-Handles 32 different format conversions using a bundled copy of LibreOffice.
+Handles 21 different format conversions using a bundled copy of LibreOffice.
 Works perfectly in air-gapped environments with no internet connection required.

 ## What It Does

 Converts documents between these formats:

 - **Office files**: DOC, DOCX, XLSX, PPTX, PDF
-- **Open formats**: ODT, ODS, ODP, RTF, CSV, TXT, XML, HTML
+- **Other formats**: CSV, TXT, XML, HTML

 **The best part?** Everything you need is included - no surprise dependencies, no internet calls, no Microsoft Office license required.
 Just copy the files to a server and it works.